dotnet/docs/docs/csharp/language-reference/keywords/throw.md

 [!code-cs[csrefKeyword#3](../../../../samples/snippets/csharp/language-reference/keywords/throw/throw-3.cs#3)]

 > [!IMPORTANT]
 > You can also use the `throw e` syntax in a `catch` block to instantiate a new exception that you pass on to the caller.
-In this case, the stack trace of the original exception, which is available from the <xref:System.Exception.Stacktrace> property, is not preserved.
+In this case, the stack trace of the original exception, which is available from the <xref:System.Exception.StackTrace> property, is not preserved.

 ## The `throw` expression